vercel/terraform-provider-vercel/docs/resources/project.md

   Provides a Project resource.
   A Project groups deployments and custom domains.
 To deploy on Vercel, you need to create a Project.
   For more detailed information, please see the Vercel documentation https://vercel.com/docs/concepts/projects/overview.
-  -> The root_directory field behaves slightly differently to the Vercel website as it allows upward path navigation (../).
-This is deliberately done so a vercel_file or vercel_project_directory data source's path field can exactly match the root_directory.
-  ~> If you are creating Deployments through terraform and intend to use both preview and production deployments, you may not want to create a Project within the same terraform workspace as a Deployment.
+  ~> If you are creating Deployments through terraform and intend to use both preview and production deployments, you may wish to 'layer' your terraform, creating the Project with a different set of terraform to your Deployment.
 ---

 # vercel_project (Resource)